Green Party of England and Wales: Sexual orientation and gender identity

 The stated aim of the sexual orientation and gender identity group within the party, known as LGBTIQA+ Greens, is to raise awareness on LGBTIQA+ rights and issues affecting the broader LGBTIQA+ community, as well as broader Green politics.
 The LGBTIQA+ Greens are a Special Interest Group of the party, colloquially known as a Liberation Group.
 As of January 2025, the co-chairs of the group are Matt Rogan and Kat Bristow.

 The 2015 and 2017 general election manifestos contained policies on all teachers to be trained on LGBTIQA+ issues (such as "providing mandatory HIV, sex, and relationships education – age appropriate and LGBTIQA+-inclusive – in all schools from primary level onwards"), on reforming the system of pensions, on ending the "spousal veto" (a provision of the Gender Recognition Act that requires applications for a Gender Recognition Certificate to include written consent from an applicant's spouse) and on "mak[ing] equal marriage truly equal" by amending pension inheritance rights.
-Bennett has also voiced support for polygamy and polyamorous relationships.
+Bennett has also voiced support for polyamorous relationships.

 The Green Party supports same-sex marriage and, on Brighton and Hove City Council, expelled Christina Summers in 2012 due to opposition to same-sex marriage legislation on religious grounds.
 Some issues of trans rights have caused divisions in the Green Party, such as when Siân Berry cited opposition to her support for trans rights as a reason for stepping down as co-leader.
 In the subsequent leadership election, candidate Shahrar Ali's comments on trans rights led to the Young Greens to call for his expulsion.
-After being removed as Speaker for the party, Shahrar Ali successfully sued the Green Party for unlawfully discriminating against his gender critical protected belief under the Equality Act 2010.
+After being removed as Speaker for the party, Ali successfully sued the Green Party for unlawful discrimination against someone with views on gender that are protected under the Equality Act 2010.
 In February 2024, the Mayor's and City County Court ruled that the Greens had breached procedural fairness and awarded him £9,100, but upheld that political parties may dismiss spokespersons for views not in line with their party's values.

 At the 2021 Conference, the Green Party voted in favour of gender self-identification and voted down a motion that women were discriminated against "solely upon their biological sex", which opponents claimed excluded trans women.
 The Scottish Greens suspended their cooperation with the Green Party of England and Wales in October 2022 due to "transphobic rhetoric and conduct" and "lethargic, ineffective, and inconsistent" disciplinary action against "an unelected legislator [who had] insulted [the Scottish Greens] and sought to damage [the Scottish party's] reputation regarding LGBT+ rights, women's rights, and child protection issues".
 In response, the English and Welsh party replied that "the Green Party of England and Wales is clear that trans rights are human rights and we are proud of our strong policies on trans inclusion".
-The Green Party opposed the Supreme Court of the United Kingdom rulings limiting transgender civil rights, and supports transgender rights.